There are two primary testing standards for breast implant testing: ISO 14607 and FDA Guidance.

-The ISO standard recommends a lateral shear of the implant for 2x106 cycles.
-This is carried out with the implant compressed between two plates, to a preset thickness.
+The ISO Standard recommends a lateral shear of the implant for 2x106 cycles.
+This is carried out with the implant compressed between two plates at a preset thickness.
 The amount displacement is given as 40mm in total, the frequency is given at 3.3Hz.

-In the FDA Guidance flat compression plates are not advised.
-Rather a shape which more closely mimics the ‘real life’ situation.
+However, the FDA Guidance does not advise using compression plates, but rather a shape which mimics "real life" situations more closely.
 Also, the compressive load should be monitored along with the displacement, one of which is constant.
-This system generates a curve of number of cycles to failure, an endurance load.
+This system generates a curve depicting the number of cycles to failure, called an endurance load.
 This should be a minimum of 6.5 x 106 cycles.
 Additional testing should be used to establish the failure point.